kkweon/mlcampjeju/2018/index.md

 ## Why should I apply?

-- You will have one whole month at Jeju to focus on a deep learning based project, surrounded with top class fellow researchers/developers
+- You will have **one whole month** at Jeju to focus on a deep learning based project, surrounded with top class fellow researchers/developers
 - You will be team up with wonderful mentors, that will help you progress your project
-- You will be provided full accommodation support, 1000 USD stipend, and up to 300 USD support for flights to Jeju
+- You will be provided full accommodation support, **1,000 USD stipend**, and up to **300 USD support** for flights to Jeju
-- You will be provided xxx Google Cloud credits, to use to train your models
+- You will be provided **xxx Google Cloud credits**, to use to train your models

 ## How does this work?